-News Release — Vermont Public Service Department October 19, 2017 Contact: Anthony Leshinskie, State Nuclear Engineer (802) 272-1714 [email protected] Vermont Public Service Department Announces March 23, 2017 Meeting of the Nuclear Decommissioning Citizens Advisory Panel.
+News Release — Vermont Public Service Department October 19, 2017 Contact: Anthony Leshinskie, State Nuclear Engineer (802) 272-1714 [email protected] Vermont Public Service Department Announces October 26, 2017 Meeting of the Nuclear Decommissioning Citizens Advisory Panel.
 Montpelier, VT – The Public Service Department today announced the next meeting of the Nuclear Decommissioning Citizens Advisory Panel will […]